pcafrica/advanced_programming_2024-2025/lectures/01/01-intro_unix.md

 ---

-# The Genesis of Python
+# The genesis of Python

 ## Python's name and design philosophy
 Python was created by Guido van Rossum, a Dutch programmer, in the late 1980s.
 Guido started working on Python in December 1989 during his time at the Centrum Wiskunde & Informatica (CWI) in the Netherlands.
 His motivation was to develop a language that combined the simplicity of ABC (a programming language he had worked on previously) with the extensibility of the Amoeba operating system.